 - All SEND pupils make at least good progress from their relative starting points.

-- To train teaching and support staff in Therapeutic Thinking and achieve a year on year (over 3 years) reduction in the % of fixed term exclusions for pupils with protected characteristics.
+- To train teaching and support staff in Therapeutic Thinking and achieve a year on year (over 3 years) reduction in the % of suspensions for pupils with protected characteristics.